UN FOUNDATION ANNOUNCES “IMPROVING HEALTH THROUGH INNOVATION” REPORTING FELLOWSHIP IN MALAWI

 “As momentum builds towards the 2015 target for the Millennium Development Goals and as the dialogue continues around how to achieve global progress beyond 2015, Malawi provides an excellent opportunity for journalists to gain perspective about the opportunities and challenges before us.
 First-hand access to information, UN experts and people driving innovation on these issues will assist journalists in their upcoming reporting on some of the most important global health and development issues of our time,” says Aaron Sherinian, Vice President of Communications and Public Relations at the UN Foundation.

-This fellowship is intended for U.S.-based reporters who may not typically have access to high-level officials and policy-makers who attend the World Health Assembly.
+This fellowship is intended for U.S.-based and international reporters who are interested in global health, international development, and the United Nations and do not have regular access to key experts in Malawi.
 Special consideration will be given to journalists whose portfolios include health or foreign affairs.

 India-Based Press Fellowship Focusing on Global Health Challenges—April 3-9, 2013

 The United Nations Foundation is taking a select group of U.S.-based and international journalists to participate in a fellowship from April 3-9 in New Delhi, India with field visits to surrounding provinces.
 This fellowship will provide journalists with the latest information on health challenges and solutions, with a particular focus on India’s success in eliminating polio, and the strategies and tools to combat the disease in the three remaining endemic countries.
 In close coordination with UN agencies and partners with expertise on the ground, the fellowship will offer unparalleled, direct access to health workers, health experts and UN officials, as well as the opportunity to observe a national immunization campaign first-hand.